-By default, learning sets are private, ie. only visible to those that create them.
+By default, learning sets are private, ie. only visible to those who create them.

-Public sets on the other hand are sets that are available to every teacher that uses Storypark, worldwide.
-These are created by Storypark in consultation with regional education specialists, or they are created by Storypark users who have created and shared their set publicly.
+Public sets on the other hand are sets that are available to every teacher who uses Storypark, worldwide.
+These are created by Storypark in consultation with regional education specialists and with permission from the original authors.
+They can also be created by Storypark users who have created and shared their set publicly.

 When you share your learning sets this way you’re helping to build a global knowledge base where early learning teachers around the world can learn from one another.

 Examples of public sets might include a country’s or a state’s curriculum, eg:

 - Early Years Learning Framework (EYLF) - Australia